COMPARISON

 GemBox PDF uses PdfDocument as its main document class, with license registration via ComponentInfo.SetLicense() called before any operations.
 For adding text content, the library uses PdfFormattedText objects with properties like Text and FontSize, positioned using PdfPoint coordinates and rendered via page.Content.DrawText().
 Document loading uses PdfDocument.Load() and saving uses document.Save().

-A notable feature is the 20-paragraph limit in the free version.
-Critically, table cells count toward this limit—a simple 10-row, 5-column table uses 50 "paragraphs," making the free version impractical for even basic business documents containing tables.
+A notable feature is the 2-page limit in the free version.
+Documents exceeding 2 pages will not be processed without a license, making the free version impractical for longer business documents.
 The library uses coordinate-based layout, requiring developers to calculate exact X/Y positions for every text element, image, and shape.

 Understanding IronPDF